What Is The Physical Basis Of The Phototropic Response

 The Physical Result: Asymmetric Cell Elongation

-This is the core physical basis: a light perception event → an asymmetric hormone distribution → an asymmetric growth rate → a visible curvature And it works..
+This is the core physical basis: a light perception event → an asymmetric hormone distribution → an asymmetric growth rate → a visible curvature That's the part that actually makes a difference..

 Modern Molecular Insights: Refining the Model

-While the auxin redistribution model is reliable, modern research has added layers of complexity and precision:
+While the auxin redistribution model is solid, modern research has added layers of complexity and precision:

 The Physical Journey of a Photon to a Curve